Video

 India: Leaning to One Side (Cautiously)

-In a new study for the Middle Powers Project, C. Raja Mohan assesses how India’s national ascent towards global influence faces developmental constraints and maintains that the country must balance ties with China and the United States to harness its economic potential and situate itself as a leader in the Global South.
+In a new study for the Middle Powers Project, C. Raja Mohan assesses how India’s national ascent towards global influence faces developmental constraints, maintaining that the country must balance ties with China and the United States to harness its economic potential and situate itself as a leader in the Global South.
 The Middle Powers Project is in collaboration with the Belfer Center for Science and International Affairs.

 Multi-Alignment as Strategy: How Brazil Navigates Between Washington, Beijing, and the Global South